 It isn’t very difficult to make such nice looking cable and it saves money.
 Continue reading “Hi-End Speaker Cables”

-Two years after the beginning of my MLTL speakers project with Jordan JX92 it has finally come to an end.
+Two years after the beginning of my MLTL speakers project with Jordan JX92, it has finally come to an end.
 I made some finishing touches but nothing significant.
-The speakers now are freshly painted, has new spikes and second pair of terminals are added for choice of connection schemes.
+The speakers are now freshly painted, have new spikes and second pair of terminals are added for choice of connection schemes.
 The photos following show the finished speakers.

 Две години след началото на проекта ми за MLTL тонколони с Jordan JX92 най-накрая той стигна своя край. Направих малка доработка, но повече съществени промени няма. Тонколоните се сдобиха с нова боя, крачета и по още един чифт конектори, даващи възможност за избор на свързване. Следващите снимки показват завършения вид на проекта.

-My MLTL speakers project with Jordan JX92 was waiting for final touch with some paint or veneer, but it ended up with HiVi Research RT1.3 ribbon tweeters instead.
+My MLTL speakers project with Jordan JX92 was waiting for a final touch with some paint or veneer, but instead it ended up with HiVi Research RT1.3 ribbon tweeters.
 As good as JX92 are, we all know that there is nothing perfect.
-It was absurd to think that 4-inch driver is capable of reproducing 30Hz perfectly and it is the same with the high end of the audible spectrum.
-That is why I decided to add ribbon tweeter to improve the highs after I cut the bass port to improve the lows, sacrificing those below 40Hz.
+It was absurd to think that 4-inch driver is capable of reproducing perfectly the whole range from around 30Hz all the way up to 20kHz.
+That is why I decided to add ribbon tweeter and improve the high frequencies after I cut the bass port to improve the low frequencies, sacrificing those below 40Hz.
 The good thing is that I chose project which allows me to add second driver – second generation 35″ MLTL.
 Although I didn’t use Aurum Cantus G2 as Jim Griffin did, the final result is OK with me for now.
 The photo below shows the tweeter already mounted in the speaker.
 Its front panel isn’t the most beautiful but at least it sounds good.